Skip to main content

 print(obs.space.description)

-parameter to narrow down the action space to a specific intent on a website.
+At the cost of a slower query since this uses an LLM call to format the interactive elements.
+Additionally, you can use the instructions parameter to narrow down the action space to a specific intent on a website.
 This is useful if you want to quickly create a workflow using natural language:

-obs = session.observe(instructions="Fill the email input")
+actions = session.observe(instructions="Fill the email input")

 Parameters